 Aside from a licensing issue that December, the club has been open since.
 It received a provisional gaming license in 1994.
 In 2017, Bay 101 relocated across the freeway to be closer to the San Jose Airport Hotel.
 This is where most casino visitors stay for the night if they’re in town for an extended visit.

-Bay 101 Card Room FAQ
+Bay 101 Card Room FAQs

 Alcohol is served openly, so Bay 101 doesn’t want to risk any underage drinking on its property.
+That’s why most card rooms are 21+ even though the legal gambling age in California is 18.

 Yes.
 The card room does issue checks for winnings.